tadesouaiaia/BridgePRS-Guide/docs/guide_input.md

 ## Trait Data: GWAS Sumstats and Phenotype Data

-**Primary Data**
+**Target Data**

-For the primary population (where the trait is being estimated) BridgePRS requires GWAS summary stats and two phenotype files (for test and validation):
+For the target population (where the trait is being estimated) BridgePRS requires GWAS summary stats and two phenotype files (for test and validation):